swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 ## Types of Errors and successes

 We already mentioned that there are different errors which we can do with a classifier.
-In the snail example we could classifiy a snail as male if it was actual a female.
+In the snail example we could classify a snail as male if it was actual a female.
 We now define these types of errors more formally:

 |                   | $Y = 0$        | $Y = 1$        |